ABOUT WILD LEAVES

 As a big fan of seemingly weird holistic connections throughout the body and all things gut-brain-skin axis, bringing some nomadic yet down-to-earth vibes from my travels back to Europe felt really aligned.
 The cosmic lovechild of mushies and chai is the Adaptogen Chai.
 The Adaptogen Gold, which is pure anti-inflammatory goodness in a mug, is the Wild Leaves version of a turmeric latte and contains zero caffeine.

 Fun and simple self-care rituals rooted in Nature.

 My personal journey has been bringing more nature into my own home, an experience I want to share with you.
-And not only in a one-dimensional way, but really interacting with plants, mushrooms, and nature by learning to identify, forage, brew, ferment, formulate skincare and create healthy soul food recipes in the kitchen.
+And not only in a one-dimensional way, but really interacting with plants, mushrooms, and nature by learning to identify, forage, brew, ferment, formulate and create healthy soul food recipes in the kitchen.